VijayendraVarma15/AI-Chat-With-Your-Documents-/README.md

-An open-source tool that uses Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to interact with your documents.Upload your documents and ask questions in a natural, conversational way to get accurate, context-aware responses.
-Perfect for tasks like summarizing content, exploring knowledge, or retrieving information efficiently.
+An open-source tool that uses Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to interact with your documents.It is a user-friendly interface where users can upload their documents and interact with them via natural language queries.Perfect for tasks like summarizing content, exploring knowledge, or retrieving information efficiently.

-#Infosys SpringBoard Intership
+#Infosys SpringBoard Internship